 Print Out These Instructions

-A DIY concrete block planter not only looks fantastic, but it’s also very inexpensive to build using landscape blocks you can get at any home improvement store.
-Follow these detailed instructions to build your own!
+A DIY concrete cinder block planter not only looks fantastic, but it’s also very inexpensive to make.
+Follow these step by step instructions to build your own!

 Materials